grapefruitjs/grapefruit/README.md

 Some features that GrapeFruit gives you:

  - WebGL rendering with Canvas Fallback
- - Powerful entity interaction system
+ - Entity and Tilemap Collisions
- - Robust GUI/HUD system
+ - GUI/HUD system
+ - Texture Fonts
  - Support for keyboard, mouse, and gamepad input
  - Channeled audio playback
- - First-class Tiled Map Editor integration
+ - Tiled Map Editor integration
- - Easy-to-use plugin system
+ - Plugin system
  - much more!

 ## Current State